Monthly Review

+The Monthly Review is an independent socialist magazine published monthly in New York City.
+Founded in 1949, it is the longest continuously published socialist magazine in the U.S. From its beginning, Monthly Review was characterized as having "a nondoctrinaire approach to socialism" that became increasingly critical of the Soviet Union.
+The magazine was most closely linked to Third World socialism and national liberation struggles, and consequently saw its popularity grow among the New Left during the Vietnam War.

 History

 Establishment

-Following the failure of the independent 1948 presidential campaign of Henry A. Wallace, two former supporters of the Wallace effort met at the farm in New Hampshire where one of them was living.
-The two men were literary scholar and Christian socialist F.O.
-"Matty" Matthiessen and Marxist economist Paul Sweezy, who were former colleagues at Harvard University.
-Matthiessen came into an inheritance after his father died in a car accident in California and had no pressing need for the money.
-Matthiessen made the offer to Sweezy to underwrite "that magazine [Sweezy] and Leo Huberman were always talking about," committing the sum of $5,000 per year for three years.
-Matthiessen's funds made the launch of Monthly Review possible, although the amount of the seed money was reduced to $4,000 per year in the second and third years by the executors of Matthiessen's estate following his suicide in 1950.
+Following the failure of Progressive Party candidate Henry A. Wallace in the 1948 presidential election, two former Wallace supporters, and ex-Harvard colleagues, met on a New Hampshire farm where one of them was living.
+The two men were literary scholar and Christian socialist F. O. "Matty" Matthiessen and Marxist economist Paul Sweezy.
+Matthiessen, who came into an inheritance after his father died in a car accident in California, had no pressing need for the inheritance money.
+He offered Sweezy to underwrite "that magazine [Sweezy] and Leo Huberman were always talking about" by committing the sum of $5,000 per year for three years.

-Although Matthiessen was the financial angel of the new publication, from the outset the editorial task was handled by Sweezy and his co-thinker, the left wing popular writer Leo Huberman.
-The author of an array of books and pamphlets during the 1930s and early 1940s, the New York University-educated Huberman worked full-time on Monthly Review from its establishment until his death of a heart attack in 1968.
+While Matthiessen was the angel investor of the new publication, the editorial responsibilities were handled by Sweezy and his friend Leo Huberman.
+The latter was a New York University-educated author of left-wing books and pamphlets during the 1930s and '40s.
+He worked full-time on the Monthly Review from its establishment until his death of a heart attack in 1968.

-Sweezy and Huberman were complementary figures guiding the publication, with Sweezy's theoretical bent and writing ability put to use for a majority of the editorial content, while Huberman took charge of the business and administrative aspects of the enterprise.
-Sweezy remained at home in New Hampshire, traveling down to New York City once a month to read manuscripts, where Huberman conducted the day-to-day operations of the magazine along with his wife, Gerty Huberman, and family friend Sybil Huntington May.
+Sweezy and Huberman were complementary figures guiding the publication.
+Sweezy's theoretical bent and writing ability were put to use for a majority of the editorial content; Huberman took charge of the business and administrative aspects of the enterprise.
+Sweezy remained at home in New Hampshire, traveling to New York City once a month to read manuscripts, whereas Huberman conducted the magazine's day-to-day operations along with his wife, Gertrude Huberman, and family friend Sybil Huntington May.